-- Complete a minimum of three honors or upper division enrichment course in each year of enrollment during the freshman and sophomore years.
+Complete a minimum of three honors or upper division enrichment course in each year of enrollment during the first and second years.

-- Be admitted to Honors Accounting, Business Administration Contract, or Business Administration Cohort or pursue a Distinction Research Project by the end of the junior year.
+Be admitted to a Fisher Honors Program or submit a completed application for an Honors Distinction Research Project by the end of the junior year.

 Upper division enrichment courses are defined as 4000 and 5000 level General Education Courses.
 Upper division business core courses are not considered upper division for the purposes of maintaining honors status, since these upper division courses are taken by all business students (honors and non-honors).
 Substituting an upper division course for a General Education Course requirement must be approved by an honors advisor.